To obtain a more comprehensive analysis you can mail a video of the pitcher pitching and Jerry will analyze a specific pitch for you.

 The video must be of good quality.
 The pitcher must be seen from a back view and behind the catcher.
 It is imperative that Jerry sees the ball coming in to the catcher.

 There is a $35.00 fee for each pitch or video submitted.
-After analyzing the video, Jerry will contact you via telephone to discuss any problems he detects and give recommendations on how to rectify them.
+After analyzing the video, Jerry will contact you via telephone to setup a live Zoom video call to discuss any problems he detects and give recommendations on how to rectify them.

 NOTE: CD OR DVD'S ONLY, NO VHS TAPES